 Step 4 – Close the Deal

-We help manage the due-diligence process in order to conclude the transaction.
-From our experience we know and can anticipate what information a buyer will likely request to validate the legal and financial condition of a company.
-We work with our clients to compile and present this data so that there are no surprises at this stage.
-Due-diligence involves the increased presence of advisors who introduce new perspectives.
-The need to maintain momentum at this stage is crucial and is another key role we play in the process.
+We help manage the due-diligence process to conclude the transaction.
+From our experience we know what information a buyer will likely request to validate the legal and financial condition of a company.
+We work with our clients to compile this data.
+Due-diligence involves the increased presence of advisors who introduce new perspectives and the need to maintain momentum is crucial at this stage and is a key role we play in the process.

 Developing an exit plan for a business owner and then selling the company is a hands-on, time intensive project requiring a great deal of communication, collaboration and interaction – as a result it is much better to work with a broker that you feel fully understands your business and will represent it and you well.

-Whatever stage your business is at a meeting with an advisor that has a good knowledge of current market conditions and who can suggest potential valuations of the business can provide an owner with valuable information.
+Whatever stage your business is at a meeting with an advisor with experience and expertise can provide an owner with valuable insight.

 Feel free to call us at 604.786.2046.